logo

 No knots?

-Our yarn, while milled in Italy to our specifications, is all skeined, labelled, and packaged here at Sunday Knits.
-When there's not enough yarn in a length to make a full 50-gram skein, it's used in a 20-gram skein, or a sample skein, for making the colorcards, or it goes into my personal stash.
+Our yarn, while milled in Italy to our specifications, is all skeined, twisted, labelled and packaged here at my studio in northern Illinois.
+When there's not enough yarn left in a length to make a full 50-gram skein, it's used in a 20-gram skein, or a sample skein, for making the colorcards, or it goes into my personal stash.
 That's why I don't need to use knots.
 I can't guarantee that you'll never come across an inconspicuous milled splice, but I doubt if you'll ever get a knot.

 Ergonomic skeins

-Sunday Knits skeins are a tidy 54" around (most skeins are bigger) , so even if you don't own a swift, they're really comfortable to work with - they'll fit over your knees, across the arms of a chair, or held up in the hands of a friend.
+Sunday Knits skeins are a tidy 54" around (most skeins are bigger), so even if you don't own a swift, they're very comfortable to work with - they'll fit over your knees, across the arms of a chair, or held up in the hands of a friend.

 Return policy

-I would hate for you to feel "stuck" with Sunday Knits yarns, and so offer a liberal return policy: return any unused skeins in original condition for up to a full year from puchase date for a refund, exchange or credit.
-(Yarn must have been purchased from Sunday Knits - either here at the webstore, at my studio, or a fiber show where we had exhibited, a receipt is required, and patterns and shipping charges are not refundable.)
+I would hate for you to feel "stuck" with Sunday Knits yarns, and so offer a liberal return policy: return any unused skeins in original condition for up to 90 days from puchase date for a refund, exchange or credit, or up to a full year from puchase date for exchange or credit only.
+(Yarn must have been purchased from Sunday Knits - either here at the webstore, at my studio, or a fiber show where we had exhibited.
+A receipt is required, and shipping charges are not refundable.)